 Why the Workforce Act Matters — Part I

-In this first blog we will explore the foundation of the program, which is commonly referred to as the local public-private partnership (which includes local business leaders and local city and county elected officials), the one-stop system, and how these translate programmatically at the local level.
+Explores the foundation of the program, which is commonly referred to as the local public-private partnership (which includes local business leaders and local city and county elected officials), the one-stop system, and how these translate programmatically at the local level.

 Why the Workforce Investment Act Matters — Part II

-In this second blog we will explore how and why job training services are offered and what role the local workforce investment boards and city and county elected officials play in the development and implementation of these services.
+Explores how and why job training services are offered and what role the local workforce investment boards and city and county elected officials play in the development and implementation of these services.

 Why the Workforce Investment Act Matters — Part III

-NLC Survey Provides Insight on City Workforce Development Activities (February 2011)
+NLC Survey Provides Insight on City Workforce Development Activities

 The State of America's Cities: Special Section on Workforce Development finds that cities are engaging in workforce development activities by partnering with chambers of commerce and local businesses.
 The findings of the annual survey are explained in this Nation's Cities Weekly article.

-Cities Provide Services to Young Professionals for Economic Development (May 2010)
+Cities Provide Services to Young Professionals for Economic Development

 Providing professional, social and community networks to encourage young, skilled workers to remain in their communities are becoming a focus of cities.
 This Nation's Cities Weekly article highlights efforts to offer entry- and mid-level careerists services, job search assistance, volunteer opportunities, and social networking among peers and businesses from the area.